AAAI-DISIM-UnivAQ/DALI/README.md

 ## Usage example

 You can find some examples into the Example folder, where examples are divided into 3 subfolders:
-* basic: aimed at basic Windows-based setup, no agent types, every agent living in a separated sicstus window.
+* __basic__: aimed at basic Windows-based setup, no agent types, every agent living in a separated sicstus window.
-* advanced: more complex, aimed at Unix-like based environment, with agent type, instances, each agent living in a separated xterm console.
+* __advanced__: more complex, aimed at Unix-like based environment, with agent type, instances, each agent living in a separated xterm console.
-* more: MAS examples derived from our students projects.
+* __more__: MAS examples derived from our students projects.

 ## Development setup